elastic/eui/wiki/cypress-testing.md

 ### Setting the theme

-By default tests are run using the dark theme.
-Light mode can be enabled by passing the `--theme=light` option.
+By default tests are run using the light theme.
+Dark mode can be enabled by passing the `--theme=dark` option.

 ### Skipping CSS compilation